juniorsysadmin/puppet-ubuntuzilla/README.md

 ##Overview

 This module installs and enables the Ubuntuzilla deb repository.
-When run on a non-Debian osfamily it exits with no action.
+When run on a non-Debian osfamily it exits with no action performed.

 [![Build
 Status](https://secure.travis-ci.org/juniorsysadmin/puppet-ubuntuzilla.png)](http://travis-ci.org/juniorsysadmin/puppet-ubuntuzilla)